Samantha K. Collins

 Life Beyond the Law

 Sam is an avid University of Michigan football and basketball fan.
-In her spare time, she enjoys cheering on the Michigan Wolverines, cooking, and traveling with her husband.
+In her spare time, she enjoys cheering on the Michigan Wolverines, cooking, traveling, and spending time with her family and friends.

 Bar & Court Admissions